The Radio Room Main Operating Positions

 pass the time.

-"I'm often asked what you can do to help Amateur Radio and help enforcement.
+"I'm often asked what you can do to help amateur radio and help enforcement.
 There's several things you can do.
 One is, don't engage people and don't humor the idiots.
 We have a certain number of idiots, just like the legal profession does, the plumbers profession, medical, whatever.
 It's just our society."

 "But, stupidity can't be regulated, no matter how good the rules are.
 The thing you do to help the